AlbertLin2288/First-Year-Project/README.md

-# Generized eigenvalue and the Weierstrass Canonical form
+# Generalized eigenvalues and the Weierstrass Canonical form

 This is the product for the first year project for mathematics bachlor at the University of Groningen.
 The article is written by Albert, Bodhi, Branko and Gloria.